jimtin/HostHunterCore0.1/Training/MitreAttack/T1084/LabGuide.md

 ## Setup
 1. Load HostHunter into Powershell 5: `.startmission.ps1 <path to T1084TrainingSettings.json>`
-    a. *note: do not use Powershell 6 for this lab as WMI is not currently supported*
+    1. *note: do not use Powershell 6 for this lab as WMI is not currently supported*
 2. In a separate Powershell prompt, start the UDP Receiver: `Start-Process UdpReceiver.exe <ipaddress> <port>` *note: IP address and port are optional.
 Default is 127.0.0.1 and 9991*
 3. Confirm connection to UDP receiver: `Out-UDP -DestinationIP <IPAddress> -DestinationPort <port> -StringToSend "Hello World"`